 WHAT??! you ask?
 Yeah, wet is where bacteria and fungus like to grow and it’s how spores germinate and pathogens spread.
 Constantly wet environments are not where most orchids have adapted to grow (excluding some Phragmipediums of course) and so epiphytic plants adapted to wet/dry cycles, may become more susceptible to infection depending on the species you’re growing.
-The vast majority of orchids grow in habitats that experience wet/dry cycles—you know, a rainforest.
+The vast majority of orchids grow in habitats that experience wet/dry cycles—you know, in a rain forest.
 That’s why orchid roots have adapted to suck water up quickly and store it for short periods of drought.
 This is likely why some orchids may do poorly in always wet growth methods, while others are better adapted to survive.

 Shame on me for reusing water, right?